 The German National Library is a reference library, meaning that publications are available for use in the reading rooms only.

 Users must be at least 18 years old and present a valid passport in conjunction with official confirmation of residence or ID card.
 You can set up a provisional user account in advance via online registration; you will receive a user number for ordering items.

 Library use is subject to a charge (annual pass: EUR 42.00, monthly pass: EUR 18.00, day-pass valid until closing time the following day: EUR 6.00).

 Refugees may apply for a free library card valid for one month.
 A valid residence permit for Leipzig or Frankfurt am Main is requested for the application.

 As the collections are held in storage areas not accessible to the public, users must first consult the catalogue on site or on the internet and find the entry of the desired publication, enter personal data and activate the order button.
-The desired publication is available from the delivery counter for consultation in one of the reading rooms.
+The desired publication is available from the issues desk for consultation in one of the reading rooms.

 Extensive reference collections located in the reading rooms are openly accessible and can be used without a previous order.

 It is also possible to access the Electronic Reference Library (EHB - Elektronische Handbibliothek) containing a permanent collection of roughly 500 works covering all disciplines.
 Online resources available on the archive server (e.g. e-books, e-papers, university publications) can also be used.

 Survey on the use of the German National Library

 In order to respond more effectively to the needs of its visitors, the German National Library conducted its first ever user survey in November 2016.
 A total of 1,942 participants took part in the survey, which yielded interesting results.
 The German National Library intends to carry out further surveys in the future on an ongoing basis in order to improve the service it provides.